SwissTonyStark/GameMindsDT/README.md

 ### The Offline RL Paradigm
 Conversely, in **offline RL**, an agent leverages pre-collected data, bypassing the need for direct environmental interaction.
 This data, typically stored as sequences, may originate from humans or other agents.
 The pivotal concern here is data quality; subpar or insufficient data can severely impact the optimization of the agent's policy.

+Let's continue with what we will see next.
 <!-- He afegit format al text , feel free d'afegir text
 Reinforcement learning is a particular branch of machine learning that endows an agent with the ability to learn through the perception and interpretation of the environment in which it is situated.
 Within the environment, the agent has a reward function associated with how it acts, so the main goal of the agent is to maximize this function.
 In general cases, RL algorithms are said to be online, meaning that an agent's policy is trained by interacting directly with the environment.
 The agent learns iteratively, where in each iteration it receives observations from the environment, performs a possible action based on what was observed, and finally obtains a reward and the next state.
 Therefore, if an environment for simulations is not available, one must be built, which is complex and costly.